dheepankarthik/Practicing-HTML/README.md

 # Practicing-HTML

+This project is for you to practice HTML.

 This repository is for storing files, which can be cloned and used by anyone.

 If you want to make any changes to the file structure, you can send out a pull request.